ros2/rclcpp/rclcpp/doc/notes_on_statically_typed_parameters.md

 ## Introduction

-Up to ROS 2 Foxy, all parameters could be changed of type anytime, except the user installed a parameter callback to reject that change.
+Until ROS 2 Foxy, all parameters could change type anytime, except if the user installed a parameter callback to reject a change.
 This could generate confusing errors, for example:

 ```